 The human eye is never truly at rest.
-At a macro-level the eyes move in a sequence of fixations and saccades \citep{Schwetlick2020a}, moving different aspects of the visual world into the receptor-dense center of the visual field.
-Despite the misleading term, even during fixations, the eyes are far from stationary \citep{Ditchburn1959, Kowler2011, MartinezConde2004, Rucci2015}.
-Microscopic fixational movements constantly shift the visual input over the receptors in the retina.
-Three components of fixational eye movement behavior are distinguished: a slow, meandering physiological drift, a high frequency tremor, and high velocity microsaccades \citep{Alexander2019}.
+At a macro-level the eyes move in a sequence of fixations and saccades \citep{Schwetlick2020a}, moving different aspects of the visual world into the receptor-dense center of the visual field (i.e., the fovea).
+Despite the misleading term, the eyes are far from stationary during fixations \citep{Ditchburn1959, Kowler2011, MartinezConde2004, Rucci2015, Poletti2023}.
+Microscopic or fixational movements constantly shift the visual input over the receptors in the retina.
+Three components of fixational eye movement behavior are distinguished: a slow random motion called physiological drift, a high-frequency tremor, and high-velocity microsaccades \citep{Alexander2019,Ciuffreda1995}.
 The comparatively small amplitude of tremor movement can not be resolved in current video-based eye tracking and is therefore neglected in the following.

 The function of fixational eye movements, their underlying mechanisms, as well as the consequences for processing in the visual system have yet to be fully understood.
-While fixational eye movements are found ubiquitously across species and in all primates \cite{Ko2016}, the generation of fixational eye movements varies between individuals and is highly characteristic \citep{Engbert2003,Engbert2004,Cherici2012, Poynter2013}.
-In order to model the individually characteristic spatial statistics of physiological drift and the relationship to microsaccades we begin with a short discussion of the two movement components.
+While fixational eye movements are found ubiquitously across species and in all primates \citep{Ko2016}, The generation of fixational eye movements varies between individuals and is highly characteristic \citep{Engbert2003,Engbert2004,Cherici2012, Poynter2013}.
+To model the individual spatial statistics of physiological drift and its relationship to microsaccades, we briefly discuss the two movement components.